The grounds are open 7 days a week from 8:00am to sunset.

 The Malibu Lagoon is where Malibu Creek meets the Pacific Ocean.
-Malibu's Surfrider Beach has a long standing as a premier surfing beach.
+Malibu's historic Surfrider Beach was one of the first places where modern surfing culture developed.

-On the east side of Malibu Creek Bridge, the famous Malibu Pier allows for excellent saltwater fishing.
-On the west side of Malibu Creek Bridge, visitors will find picnic tables and a nature area, excellent for bird watching and the study of a unique eco-system, a Southern California saltwater marsh.
+To the east, the famous Malibu Pier offers fishing, restaurants and views of the surf.
+At the Malibu Lagoon day use area, visitors will find picnic tables and nature trails, excellent for bird watching and the study of a unique tidal wetland ecosystem.

-The adjacent Malibu Lagoon Museum allows visitors to walk through the history of the area from the days of the California Indian "Chumash" tribe, to the gentlemen ranchers, and finally to the birth of the surfing era.
-Museum docents give delightful tours filled with local legends and anecdotes.
+The adjacent Malibu Lagoon Museum allows visitors to walk through the history of the area from the regional capital of the Chumash tribe, to the early Californio ranchos and later, the American gentleman’s ranches, to the birth of the surfing era.
+Museum docents give delightful tours filled with historical anecdotes.

 From Santa Monica, follow the Pacific Coast Highway 13 miles west.
 From the 101 Freeway, exit at Las Virgenes Road, proceed 10-miles west through Malibu Canyon, turn left at Pacific Coast Highway, travel 1.5-miles east.
 Entrance for parking and the nature area is at Cross Creek Road.
 Walk east across the bridge and follow the dirt lane at to the Adamson House.